The See of Things

 The snap in the old woman’s voice told the girl that she did not think it was nonsense at all.
 This encouraged the girl.
 More questions crowded her pursed lips.
 But she needed the old woman’s company too much to press further.
 She could instead watch the next day and day after, she told herself, until the old woman, busy at work, forgot she was watching.
 She’d pull the answers out herself, as if her own things for collecting.
 After such exchanges, the girl would often stare up at the constellations and let the memory of the old woman’s words bounce off each star.
 As the girl became lost in thought, the old woman would rise from the fire and shuffle away, leaving the girl to sit alone in the darkness in her wonder.

 The old woman hesitated, reluctant to reveal the object’s nature with such eyes upon her.
 It was different from the other objects that rolled onto her shore.
-She understood therefore such a thing commanded an audience whether she agreed or not.
+The old woman understood such a thing commanded an audience, whether she agreed or not.
 The way it hummed against her skin confirmed that it had come from the same source that had made her.
 Therefore, she knew it had its task as well.

 The carved markings running down the stick began to dance, growing darker and lighter.
 The movement was subtle and in the failing light, only the old woman could see their pattern.
 When the reading was complete, the old woman closed her eyes and released the stick.
 As it hit the ground, the glow of the measure along its shaft disappeared.
 The old woman tightened her fist around the mysterious object and held it against her breast.
 She immediately sensed the dark figures begin to stir.